nhat0508/Siemens-PLC-Conveyor-Station/README.md

 * **Actuators:** DC Motor (Conveyor), Pneumatic Cylinders (Sorting)

 ## 📂 Project Structure
-* `/PLC_Code`: Contains the archived TIA Portal project file (`.ap18`).
+* `/Conveyor Station`: Contains the archived TIA Portal project file (`.ap18`).
 * `/Docs`: Technical documentation and I/O lists.
-* `/Screenshots`: Images of the HMI screens and logic segments.
+* `/HMI Screen`: Images of the HMI screens and logic segments.

 ## 🚀 How to Run
 1. Open **TIA Portal V18**.
-2. Retrieve the archived project file from the `PLC_Code` folder.
+2. Retrieve the archived project file from the `Conveyor Station` folder.
+3. Extract the "FB_library_AE23_IEPIP24.7z" and put it in the same folder with the `Conveyor Station` folder.
-3. Load the program into PLCSIM or physical S7-1200 hardware.
+4. Load the program into PLCSIM or physical S7-1200 hardware.
-4. Connect the HMI simulation.
+5. Connect the HMI simulation.

 ---
 *Created by Minh Nhat Nguyen - Automation Engineering Student @ SeAMK*